 Be sure to check out the charity before dropping off your auto.
 Thousands of philanthropic groups accept gifts of vehicles.
 The important thing is to make sure that the one you select is a reputable and tax-qualified organization.
 Unfortunately, some con artists take advantage of people's good intentions and accept cars that never go to philanthropic causes.

 Other groups may well do valuable community work, but they are not approved charitable organizations under IRS rules.
 Ask for copies of the group's federal tax-exempt status documents.
 You also can check out the IRS' website directory to see if the charity is on the approved list or peruse GuideStar's registry at GuideStar.org, which provides information on millions of U.S. nonprofit organizations.
-Finally, you can call the IRS at (800) 829-1040 and ask about the group's tax status.
+Finally, you can use IRS' online search tool, Exempt Organizations Select Check, to determine if the charity meets IRS rules.

 Charitable gifts require itemization